misty360/Personal_Website/README.md

    npm run dev

 ## Deployment
-Deployed with Vercel — supports continuous deployment from the main branch.
+Deployed with Vercel as it supports continuous deployment from the main branch.